librenms/librenms/doc/Support/Adding-a-Device.md

 ### Ping Only Device

 You can add ping only device into LibreNMS through the WebUI.
 When adding the device switch the SNMP button to "off".
-These Device will be added into LibreNMS as Ping Only Device and will show ICMP Response Graph.
+Device will be added into LibreNMS as Ping Only Device and will show ICMP Response Graph.

 - Hostname: IP address or DNS name.
 - Hardware: Optional you can type in whatever you like.